DutchMaker/Apple-1-Mini/README.md

 # Apple 1 Replica build

 This is my take on an Apple 1 replica.
-Schematic is based on the Briel Computers Replica 1.
+[The schematic](https://github.com/DutchMaker/Apple-1-Replica/blob/master/design/DesignSpark/schematic%20-%20Schematic.pdf) is based on learnings I took from the Briel Computers Apple Replica 1.
 Also lot's of lessons were learned and resources taken from The Ben Heck Show: https://github.com/thebenheckshow/158-tbhs-apple-1-replica

 *This build is currently in progress*